EPA Takes Toxic Site Flooded By Harvey Off Special Cleanup List

 Today's announcement that the waste pits no longer need Pruitt's personal attention cited "cleanup activities progress and completion of specific milestones and timelines."
 A former copper mine in Nevada was also removed, and three other areas in California, Delaware and Minnesota were added to the list.

-the San Jacinto Waste Pits, the two companies have 29-months to come up with a specific cleanup design.
+For the San Jacinto Waste Pits, the two companies have 29-months to come up with a specific cleanup design.
 Rock Owens, an environmental lawyer with the office of the Harris County Attorney, notes this means at least two more hurricane seasons will pass before waste material is actually removed.

 Both Owens and Young, of the Texas Health and Environment Alliance, credit the relatively fast pace of recent EPA decision-making in part to the Pruitt's personal attention.
 "Scott Pruitt has made it clear that Superfund sites are a high priority," says Owens.